 MIME type of the audio, image, and video, or other heterogeneous media data

 Video characteristics: frame width and height, frame resolution, frame rate, play time (duration), number of frames, compression type, number of colors, and bit rate

 Extracted metadata in XML, such as the director or producer of a movie

 In addition to metadata extraction methods, a minimal set of image manipulation methods is provided.
-For images, this includes performing format conversion, page selection, and quantize operations, and compression, scaling, cropping, copying, flipping, mirroring, rotating, and adjusting the gamma (brightness) of images.
+For images, this includes format conversion, page selection, quantize operations, compression, scaling, cropping, copying, flipping, mirroring, rotating, sharpening, adjusting the gamma (brightness), adding watermarks to images, removing metadata from images, and embedding metadata into images.

 Oracle Multimedia is extensible.
 It supports a base set of popular audio, image, and video data formats for multimedia processing that also can be extended, for example, to support additional formats, new digital compression and decompression schemes (codecs), data sources, and even specialized data processing algorithms for audio and video data.
 See Chapter 7 for more information about extending Oracle Multimedia.

-Oracle Multimedia is a building block for various multimedia applications rather than being an end-user application.
-It consists of object types along with related methods for managing and processing multimedia data.
+Oracle Multimedia is a building block for various multimedia applications, rather than an end-user application.
+It consists of object types and their respective methods for managing and processing multimedia data.
 Some example applications for Oracle Multimedia are:

 Repositories for digital check images